DataDog/integrations-extras/tyk/README.md

 ### Events

-The tyk integration does not include any events.
+The Tyk integration does not include any events.

 ### Service Checks

-The tyk integration does not include any service checks.
+The Tyk integration does not include any service checks.

 ## Troubleshooting